dreger/audaciousfox.net/_posts/linked/2016-09-01-headliner.md

     U.S Broadband Speeds Reach
     New High

 I have both a Liquid implementation (for pre-processing in Jekyll) and a JavaScript version (for post-processing in any webpage).
+Check them out, and let me know if you have any ideas for improvements or other languages.